JoMoodley/Identity/README.md

 ### Tools used
 [Truffle](https://truffleframework.com/truffle) - A framework to develop, test and deploy smart contracts.
 [Ganache](https://truffleframework.com/ganache) – A local ethereum node and ledger.
-Provides accounts for testing that have ether, public addresses and private keys.
+Provides accounts for development that have ether, public addresses and private keys.
 [MetaMask](https://metamask.io/) – A browser-based wallet account to connect to the system from the application.
 [web3.js](https://web3js.readthedocs.io/en/1.0/index.html), [node.js](https://nodejs.org/en/) – JavaScript libraries.